Related documentsAugust 2020

 In 2016, a strategic decision was taken by the JV Partners (Tullow Oil, KUFPEC, Petronas and Premier Oil) to relinquish the PSC-A (Banda) and PSC-B (Tiof) exploration licences.
 The decision has initiated this project with the aim to fulfil its obligations to P&A all wells in accordance with NORSOK D-010, a technical standard used in Mauritania for the performance of such work.

 The IWMS contractor shall commence with the planning and engineering in March 2020.
 During the early part of 2020 a general visual inspection of the fields will take place to provide input to the planning and engineering.
 Progress to commence the offshore P&A operations are dependent on the Government approval of the environmental impact assessments and abandonment plan.

 Decommissioning the MRT non-operated assets

 Tullow ceased production from its non-operated Mauritanian assets at the end of December 2017.
 The decommissioning programme of the Chinguetti field commenced in 2018 with the flushing and cleaning of the producing infrastructure, the temporary well suspension of the wells and the demobilisation of the FPSO.
-The P&A operations of the 15 wells is taking place in 2020.
+The P&A operations of the 15 wells were scheduled to take place in 2020.
 Decommissioning of the Chinguetti field wells was suspended from March 2020 to January 2021, following the Government’s decision to close the borders due to COVID-19.
 Planning and engineering for the decommissioning in Tullow-operated licences at the Banda and Tiof fields is in progress with operations expected to commence in the fourth quarter of 2021, subject to Government approval.
 The overall Mauritania decommissioning programme is scheduled to complete in 2022.